newlomar/newlomar/README.md

 # Hi!

 I'm a Brazilian tech person that can also be called developer sometimes.
-I've choiced to do this README in english because I intend to make it understandable for the maximum possible number of people.
+I've choiced to do this README in english because I decided to make it understandable for the maximum possible number of people.

 I am also AWS Certified: